morpho-org/pre-liquidation/README.md

 This design enable different pre-liquidation settings, the two main use-cases are the following:
 1. Using normal fixed parameters when `preLIF1 = preLIF2` and `preCF1 = preCF2`.
-2. Using health dependent liquidation similar to a Dutch Auction (as implemented by Euler) when either `preLIF1 < preLIF2` or `preCF1 < preCF2`.
+2. Using health dependent liquidation similar to a Quasi Dutch Auction (as implemented by Euler) when either `preLIF1 < preLIF2` or `preCF1 < preCF2`.

 ## Getting started
 ### Package installation